chapel-lang/chapel/tools/chplcheck/README.md

 the function returns `True`, all is well, and no warning should be emitted.
 On the other hand, if the function returns `False`, the linter should produce a warning.
-The conditional returns `True` for all implicit modules, regardless of their name: this is bacause implicit modules are named after the file they are in, so the user cannot "fix" the code by editing it.
+The conditional returns `True` for all implicit modules, regardless of their name: this is because implicit modules are named after the file they are in, so the user cannot "fix" the code by editing it.
 For explicit modules, a helper function `check_pascal_case` is used to ensure that the node's name is appropriately cased.